stevensblueprint/software-development-crash-course/README.md

 ## Getting Started

 1. Fork this repository
-2. Clone the forked respotiory to your machine
+2. Clone the forked repository to your machine
 3. Create a virtual environment
 4. Install the dependencies
 5. Run the project